Japan PM Abe vows nation to emerge stronger from 2011 triple disasters

 TOKYO Prime Minister Shinzo Abe vowed on Monday to speed up rebuilding from the huge earthquake, tsunami and nuclear crisis that struck Japan's northeast two years ago, promising that the nation would emerge stronger from its worst disaster since World War Two.

-Walls of water 13 meters high smashed into Tokyo Electric Power Co's Fukushima Daiichi nuclear plant north of Tokyo, knocking out its main power supply and backup generators and crippling the cooling system.
+Walls of water 13 metres high smashed into Tokyo Electric Power Co's (9501.T) Fukushima Daiichi nuclear plant north of Tokyo, knocking out its main power supply and backup generators and crippling the cooling system.
 Three reactors melted down in the world's worst atomic accident since Chernobyl in 1986.

 "Our ancestors have overcome many difficulties and each time emerged stronger," Abe, 58, who took office in December vowing to revive a stagnant economy and restore national pride, told a memorial service in Tokyo also attended by Emperor Akihito and Empress Michiko.